Our proposed merger with Australian Mutual Bank Limited

 While mutual banks like ours have shown resilience, we must continue to evolve.
 Our Merged Bank will be a stronger bank and with the benefits of increased scale, we’ll continue to deliver the best value and service to our members.

-What is happening to branches and will I be able to bank in an Australian Mutual Bank branch?
+Will I be able to bank in an Australian Mutual Bank branch?

 Yes, post-merger you’ll have access to an increased branch network of 13 branch locations up from seven branches today, with branch locations from both banks available to all members.